quon-titative-biology/examples/scProjection_cellbench/scProjection_cellbench.md

 # Tutorial: Deconvolution of CellBench mixtures

 This tutorial provides a guided deconvolution of the benchmark dataset CellBench which contains simulated bulk RNA-seq.
 Deconvolution requires a reference atlas to define the gene expression patterns of individual cell types within the mixtures.
-In this tutorial we will be using a matched scRNA-seq atlas also from CellBench, the data can be found here: .

 ## Steps for tutorial
 The following is a walkthrough of a standard deconvolution problem with `scProjection` and has been designed to provide an overview of setting up the deconvolution model and sanity checking the results.
 Here, our primary goals include: